Junioxzxz/MyProjectz/README.md

 ## Overview

-This repository contains the code and findings of an Exploratory Data Analysis (EDA) on the crime rate in the city of San Francisco, California.
-The analysis was performed using Python, and the primary goal was to gain insights into patterns, trends, and factors influencing crime in the area.
+In recent years, Data Science has played a crucial role in the analysis of crime.
+In this Data Science project, we will perform Exploratory Data Analysis on the crime rates in the city of San Francisco, California.

 ## Dataset